wp-plugins/wp-crm/readme.txt

 == Changelog ==

 = 0.12 =
-* Minor fixes with account creation.
+* Fixed some issues with contact form user creation.
-* Added ability to set user password from CRM user editing screen.
+* Fixed issue with user deletion.
+* Added option to have WP-CRM replace default User Management menu.

 = 0.11 =
 * Minor fix with message notifications.